brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 get_model = lambda W, L: BenchmarkModel(W, L)
 ```

-We will call this the *Benchmark Model* and we will use it later in our benchmark section to test DeepSpeed.
+We will call this the **Benchmark Model** and we will use it later in our benchmark section to test DeepSpeed.

 ### Main code

 We start integrating DeepSpeed in our code by creating the `ArgumentParser` object that is required by the `initialize()` method in DeepSpeed.
 The `ArgumentParser` object must contain:
-- the `--local_rank` parameter that is the local rank of each process in the network, and will be populated automatically by the `deepspeed` launcher on launch;
+- the `--local_rank` parameter that is the local rank of each process in the network, and will be populated automatically by the `deepspeed` launcher when launching a script;
 - optionally, we add the `--deepspeed_config` where we specify the path to the DeepSpeed config file.
 If you choose not to add it to the command line arguments, then it must be specified as the parameter `config` in the call to `deepspeed.initialize()`.

 The most correct way to do this is to call `deepspeed.add_config_arguments()`, that adds the `--deepspeed_config` and other DeepSpeed-specific arguments: